-That being said, a good pre workout supplement can make a big difference to help you get the best out of your trips to the gym.
+That being said, a good pre workout supplement can make a difference to help you to get the best out of your trips to the gym.

 In our opinion though, a healthy diet and solid training regime must come before any supplements.

 So, is Assault MusclePharm a pre workout worth considering?
 Here are our thoughts about it in the shell of a nut: